technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

 ![A screenshot of a computer Description automatically generated](./media/image3.jpeg)

-3. Once authenticated switch back to the Gitbash
+3. Once authenticated switch back to the Gitbash and copy the subscirption id to use it in the next step

 ![A computer screen with white text Description automatically generated](./media/image4.jpeg)